AI-secure/DecodingTrust/Tutorial.md

 # Running the Script

 To run our evaluations with the default settings for each perspective, simply run `dt-run`.

+## Running standard Decoding-trust evaluations

+To run the standard Decoding-trust evaluations including all the perspectives, please refer to the example script `scripts/hf_example/dt.sh`, where we provide an example evaluating the default Llama model on all the perspectives.
+You can also evaluate any perspective using the command provided in the example script.

 ## Running custom evaluations